misakimichy/react-help-queue/README.md

 ## About this application
 - Application should be built with Webpack.

-- Components: header, help queue and create a ticket
+- Components: header, form, help queue list, and Admin

+- The submitted form data will be stored in Firebase, and the data gets retrieved from firebase and renders in the main page.

 - Style: Use styles-jsx

-- Route: Use React-Router.
-    - Home: `/`
-    - New ticket form: `/#/newticket`

 ## Local Storage
-Local storage is available in this application.
-Local storage codes exist in `/src/middleware/persist-data-locally.js` and `/src/index/jsx`.<br><br>
+Local storage is available at `c6ea8d2` commit.
+Local storage code need to exist in `/src/middleware/persist-data-locally.js` and call it in `/src/index/jsx`.<br><br>

 ![gif of local storage](img/local-storage.gif)